gsoft-inc/wl-chromado/docs/getting-started.md

 ```

 !!!info
-Note that TurboSnap should be re-enabled promptly as Chromatic snapshots are not cheap.
+TurboSnap should be re-enabled promptly as Chromatic snapshots are not cheap.
 !!!